tktracker/IntuneDocs/intune/configuration/vpn-settings-ios.md

 - **VPN identifier** (Custom VPN, Zscaler, and Citrix): An identifier for the VPN app you're using, and is supplied by your VPN provider.
   - **Enter key/value pairs for your organization's custom VPN attributes**: Add or import **Keys** and **Values** that customize your VPN connection.
 Remember, these values are typically supplied by your VPN provider.

-- **Enable network access control (NAC)** (Citrix SSO, F5 Access): When you choose **I agree**, the device ID is included in the VPN profile.
+- **Enable network access control (NAC)** (Cisco AnyConnect, Citrix SSO, F5 Access): When you choose **I agree**, the device ID is included in the VPN profile.
 This ID can be used for authentication to the VPN to allow or prevent network access.

-  **When using F5 Access**, be sure to:
+    **When using Cisco AnyConnect with ISE**, be sure to:

-  - Confirm you're using F5 BIG-IP 13.1.1.5.
-BIG-IP 14 isn't supported.
-  - Integrate BIG-IP with Intune for NAC.
-See the [Overview: Configuring APM for device posture checks with endpoint management systems](https://support.f5.com/kb/en-us/products/big-ip_apm/manuals/product/apm-client-configuration-7-1-6/6.html#guid-0bd12e12-8107-40ec-979d-c44779a8cc89) F5 guide.
+    - If you have not already done so, integrate ISE with Intune for NAC as described under **Configure Microsoft Intune as an MDM Server** in the [Cisco Identity Services Engine Administrator Guide](https://www.cisco.com/c/en/us/td/docs/security/ise/2-1/admin_guide/b_ise_admin_guide_21/b_ise_admin_guide_20_chapter_01000.html).
     - Enable NAC in the VPN profile.

   **When using Citrix SSO with Gateway**, be sure to:

   - Confirm you're using Citrix Gateway 12.0.59 or higher.
   - Confirm your users have Citrix SSO 1.1.6 or later installed on their devices.
   - Integrate Citrix Gateway with Intune for NAC.
 See the [Integrating Microsoft Intune/Enterprise Mobility Suite with NetScaler (LDAP+OTP Scenario)](https://www.citrix.com/content/dam/citrix/en_us/documents/guide/integrating-microsoft-intune-enterprise-mobility-suite-with-netscaler.pdf) Citrix deployment guide.
+  - Enable NAC in the VPN profile.

+  **When using F5 Access**, be sure to:

+  - Confirm you're using F5 BIG-IP 13.1.1.5.
+BIG-IP 14 isn't supported.
+  - Integrate BIG-IP with Intune for NAC.
+See the [Overview: Configuring APM for device posture checks with endpoint management systems](https://support.f5.com/kb/en-us/products/big-ip_apm/manuals/product/apm-client-configuration-7-1-6/6.html#guid-0bd12e12-8107-40ec-979d-c44779a8cc89) F5 guide.
   - Enable NAC in the VPN profile.

   **Important details**: